 where $L_m$ is the angular momentum of test particles.
 The innermost stable circular orbit (ISCO) is the closest distance at which particles around a black hole can maintain a stable circular orbit \cite{Jefremov:2015gza}, and satisfies the following conditions

-Inspired by Ref. \cite{Gralla:2019xty}, we could use the orbital plane azimuthal angle $f$ to define the number of orbits $n = f/2\pi$, which depends on the impact parameter b.
-According to the different values of n, orbits can be categorized into distinct types: direct emission occurs when n < 3/4, lensing ring is formed when 3/4 < n < 5/4, photon ring is established when n > 5/4.
+We could use the orbital plane azimuthal angle $f$ to define the number of orbits $n = f/2\pi$, which depends on the impact parameter b \cite{Gralla:2019xty}.
+According to the different values of n, orbits can be categorized into distinct types: direct emission occurs when $n<3/4$, lensing ring is formed when $3/4<n<5/4$, photon ring is established when $n>5/4$.
 We have provided a general analysis of photon geodesics and the ISCO, and we then will separately study the effective metrics for magnetic, electric, and dyonic solutions, integrate the photon trajectories to plot the geodesic images, and provide numerical solutions for $r_{\text{ISCO}}$.